kubernetes-sigs/apisnoop/tickets/k8s/PodProxyOptionsTest.md

 # Identifying an untested feature Using APISnoop

-According to this APIsnoop query, there are still some remaining RESOURCENAME endpoints which are untested.
+According to this APIsnoop query, there are still some remaining PodProxyOptions endpoints which are untested.

 ```sql-mode
 SELECT